- Home

 How do I obtain a receipt?

 If you come in person, we will print a receipt.
-If you send your payment via mail, you will need to include a self addressed stamped envelope with your payment.
+If you send your payment via mail, you can include a self addressed stamped envelope with your payment.
 If your escrow agent sends in your payment, you can send us a SASE and we will send you a receipt.
+Once we enter your payment, you will also be able to get a receipt from Access Dane the next day.

 I recently purchased this property.
 I thought taxes were already paid.
 Why am I getting this bill?